jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.1 AverageOverlay

-Calculates the average for each grid cell from a group of raster images..
+Calculates the average for each grid cell from a group of raster images.

 *Parameters*: